 Discussion:

 Discuss the life cycle of cardboard.
-Explain why it is so important to recycle cardboard.
+Using the example of the environmental impact of cutting down trees ask the group to explain why it is so important to recycle cardboard.

 Using a systems thinking approach allows for discussion of larger complex issues, within a single context.
 Students should consider whether this helps them realise the importance of recycling.